Ingredients

 Make the cake:

-In a large bowl, whisk together the flour, ginger, cinnamon, baking soda, cloves, nutmeg, salt, and brown sugar.
+- In a large bowl, whisk together the flour, ginger, cinnamon, baking soda, cloves, nutmeg, salt, and brown sugar.
+Set aside.

-In a medium saucepan combine the butter, water, and molasses.
-Turn onto medium-high heat until the butter melts.
+- In a medium saucepan combine the butter, water, and molasses.
+Over medium-high heat, heat until the butter melts.
 Bring to a boil.
 Once the mixture is boiling, remove from heat and add in the flour mixture.
 Let cool slightly.
 Add in the buttermilk, eggs, and vanilla.

 Make the icing: